ygormutti/diffless/README.md

 Have you ever...

 * refactored and styled code, tried to review the changes and had hard times understanding what *really* changed?
 * gave up understanding diff output and decided to just read the entire code
 * redid your changes atop another version to feel safe while merging branches, or even worse...
 * avoided branching and concurrent work on the same code fearing merge conflicts
 * tried "smart" diff tools that...
+  * charged you for an expensive subscription or license
   * didn't support the language you were using;
   * were closed source, so you couldn't implement support for it either;
   * were halfway done or hard to use? (like most academic tools)

 If so, diffless was made specially for you.